 Season four of "Formula One: Drive to Survive" is coming soon.

-On Thursday, F1 tweeted that the next season of the behind-the-scenes documentary series would start streaming in 2022, but didn't give a specific date.
-This season will cover the 2021 F1 championship, which is still ongoing at the time of publication and ends in December.
+On Wednesday, F1 tweeted that the next season of the behind-the-scenes documentary series would start streaming on March 11.
+This season will cover the 2021 F1 championship, which saw a controversial ending.